KBoleman/skills-github-pages/_posts/2025-09-05-AWSProjectBlog3.md

 2. Add the Region and Subregion tabs to the Row field
 3. Add the Order Date to the Column field and aggregate by year
 4. Select "Format Visual"
+5. Under pivot options, selecting the eye icon will remove any single metric that is repeated

  ### Exercise 9 - Add a Filter Control
  1. Select the Pivot Table, followed by the Fliter icon in the toolbar
+ 2. Add a Segment Filter
+ 3. Apply the filter to the entire sheet
+ 4. Select the ellipses on the filter and add a control to the inside of the sheet

+### Exercise 10 - Add a Filter Action
+1. Select the donut chart
+2. Under "Interactions", select "Add Action"
+3. Configure an action to whatever settings are desired

+### Exercise 11 - Change Name of Visual
+1. Select a visual
+2. Open its visual menu then select the ellipses to expand the settings bar
+3. Select the brush icon to edit the title

+### Exercise 12 - Publish a Dashboard
+1. Select "Publish"
- 2.
+2. Name the dashboard

-6. Under pivot options, selecting the eye icon will remove any single metric that is repeated
+### Exercise 13 - Send a Email Report
+1. Select "Scheduling" from the topbar menu, then "Schedules"
+2. Enter "Test Dashboard Mailout" into the email header and subject line
+3. Select the file attachment option
+4. Send the test